opf/openproject/docs/faq/README.md

 ### How can I migrate from Community Edition to Enterprise on-premises?

 If you [book Enterprise on-premises](../enterprise-guide/enterprise-on-premises-guide/activate-enterprise-on-premises/#order-the-enterprise-on-premises-edition) you will receive an Enterprise token.
 Use it to activate the Enterprise premium features.
 For detailed activation instructions please refer to the [Enterprise activation guide](../enterprise-guide/enterprise-on-premises-guide/activate-enterprise-on-premises/).
 You can keep your data that you created in the Community Edition.

+###  Can my data be moved from OpenProject Enterprise Cloud Edition to my own installed Enterprise On-Premises Edition?

+Your data can be moved from the Enterprise cloud to the Enterprise on-premises edition.
+We will provide a database dump which you can upload into your Enterprise on-premises edition.

 ### How can I migrate from Enterprise on-premises to Community Edition?